lookit/lookit-docs/docs/source/researchers-start-here.rst

    needed (e.g., verbal instructions, voiceover/questions, demos), and collect your stimuli.
 See :ref:`advice here <stim_prep>`.

-3. Set up your study on Lookit and get it working just how you want it to!
+3. Set up your study on Children Helping Science and get it working just how you want it to!
 You’ll need to :ref:`set each of these fields <study fields>` and write and test your study protocol.

 4. Gather :ref:`peer feedback <peer review>` on your study to improve it; edit and